On the motivic stable pairs invariants of K3 surfaces: Refined Gopakumar-Vafa invariants

 Since the dimensions of the representations of $\mathsf{M}_{24}$ are small, the significance is somewhat limited.
 The decompositions with a minimal numbers of summands given above are not always unique.
 For example,

-Nevertheless, the action of the Matthieu group is expected{\footnote{See \cite{CCC,GG} for related developments.}} in the string compactification on $K3\times T^2$ and the refined spacetime BPS spectrum is a natural place to see its action.
+Nevertheless, the action of the Matthieu group is expected{\footnote{See \cite{CCC,GG} for related constructions and \cite{CDHK} for subsequent developments.}} in the string compactification on $K3\times T^2$ and the refined spacetime BPS spectrum is a natural place to see its action.